 In the attack, contact info, passport numbers, travel information, Starwood preferred guest numbers and related confidential information was compromised.
 As per a statement of Marriott International credit card numbers and expiration dates of over 100 million customers were stolen.
 While it was uncertain whether the attackers could decrypt the credit card numbers or not.

 Eventually, the breach was connected to a Chinese intelligence group which was functioning to gather data on US citizens.
 This is the largest known breach of personal data in history.

-There are more convincing reasons on why one should reconsider hiring an ethical hacker before putting the proposal off the table.
+There are more convincing reasons for reconsidering hiring an ethical hacker before putting the proposal off the table.
 Here are some for your perusal.

 1. A strong defensive system for all the possible threats

 An ethical hacker can find vulnerabilities in your system by thinking through the intents and possible actions of a malicious hacker.
 This helps in building a strong defensive system by pre-closure of the possible tracks.
 Strategizing attacks so that they can be prevented is in the job description of an ethical hacker.
 With such defensive strategies in place, the critical data and infrastructure of an organization can be protected.

 An onboard ethical hacker dedicated to the system and network security shows the efforts made to safeguard the critical data at hand.
 Thus, in the unfortunate event of a breach, hack, or data leakage, the liabilities that may befall you as per the governing law will reduce to a great extent.